tree: e109ad12387369fcecfff6e18cb70a1a7701f563 [path history] [tgz]

 ssh_client/README.md

-This is the port of OpenSSH to NaCl (which is then integrated into nassh).
+This is the port of OpenSSH to WASM+WASI (which is then integrated into nassh).

 Most people who want to hack on the Secure Shell app do not need to make changes here.
 Typically this will be built once and copied into the nassh tree.
-You can even just download an existing Secure Shell extension and copy the NaCl binaries out of that.
+If you don't have binaries already, run ./nassh/bin/plugin to install recent versions.

 Contact